marcellino-ornelas/templates/.tps/docs/default/cli/commands/create.md

 This will create your template inside of `./app/src`

-    app/
+    ./app/
       src/
         <your-template-files> ...

-> Note: Parent directories will be created if they don't exist.
+> Note: directories will be created if they don't exist.

 You can also create multiple components name at the same time `tps create --use=<template-name> <template-to-create> <template-to-create> <template-to-create>...`